Fokke-/vue-bartender.js/README.md

 ## Accessing Bartender instance

-If you need to access main instance, you can use `useBartender` function to retrieve it.
+If you need to access main instance, you can use `useBartender()` to retrieve it.

 ```javascript
 import { useBartender } from '@fokke-/vue-bartender.js'